SSD vs HDD: What is the Difference Between SSD and HDD

 Disadvantages of HDD

-- If hard disk crashes, the computer will not work.
+- If the hard disk crashes, the computer will not work.

 - You will lose your important data if the HDD drive crashes/ damages.

-- In the case of hard disk failure, it is difficult to perform the data recovery.
+- In the case of a hard disk failure, it is difficult to perform data recovery.

 - Regular “head” can crash, which damages the surface of the disk.

-- The hard disk is fixed inside the computer, so you can’t transfer to another computer.
+- The hard disk is fixed inside the computer, so you can’t transfer it to another computer.

 Disadvantages of SSD

-- Upfront cost of for SDD is much higher than HDDs
+- The upfront cost of SDD is much higher than HDD

 - SSDs have a limited number of times data can be written, erased, and rewritten to a portion of the drive.

 - The maximum capacity of an SSD is limited.
-Though, advancements in flash memory are consistently increasing the storage capacity of SSDs.
+However, advancements in flash memory are consistently increasing the storage capacity of SSDs.

-If the price is not a constraint, our vote goes to SSD.
-They are super-fast, durable, reliable.
+If price is not a constraint, my vote goes to SSDs.
+They are superfast, durable, and reliable.

-If your application needs a very large amount of storage without frequent R/W (example archiving/backups) go for HDD.
+If your application needs a large amount of storage without frequent R/W (for example, archiving/backups), go for an HDD.